Dave Brat

-David Alan Brat (born July 27, 1964) is an American politician and academic who served as the U.S. representative for Virginia's 7th congressional district from 2014 to 2019.
-A member of the Republican Party, he was first elected in 2014 after successfully primarying House Majority Leader Eric Cantor.
-Brat narrowly lost re-election in 2018 to Democrat Abigail Spanberger.
+David Alan Brat (born July 27, 1964) is an American politician, diplomat and academic who served as the U.S. representative for Virginia's 7th congressional district from 2014 to 2019.
+A member of the Republican Party, he was first elected in 2014 after successfully primarying House majority leader Eric Cantor despite being significantly outspent.
+Brat served two terms before he narrowly lost re-election in 2018 to Democrat Abigail Spanberger.

-Brat came to national prominence when he defeated the U.S. House Majority Leader, Eric Cantor, in the 2014 Republican primary in Virginia's 7th congressional district.
+Brat came to national prominence when he defeated the U.S. House majority leader, Eric Cantor, in the 2014 Republican primary in Virginia's 7th congressional district.
 His primary victory, which he achieved with the support of the Tea Party movement, made Brat the first primary challenger to oust a sitting House Majority Leader since the position's creation in 1899.
 Brat went on to win the 2014 general election and was re-elected to Congress in 2016.
 During his congressional tenure, Brat was known as a conservative Republican and a member of the Freedom Caucus.

 In January 2019, Brat was named dean of the Liberty University School of Business.
+In April 2026, Brat was nominated as ambassador of the United States to Australia.
+He was confirmed by the U.S. senate in August 2026.